All Episodes

 Mark, one quick sec.

-One thing that we also discussed a little bit earlier, which is a really kind of interesting question, which I haven't heard covered a lot, is the fact that the tariff policy is something that's actually heading to the Supreupreme Court decides, it could actually change the whole situation quite significantly.
+One thing that we also discussed a little bit earlier, which is a really kind of interesting question, which I haven't heard covered a lot, is the fact that the tariff policy is something that's actually heading to the Supreme Court.

 Yeah, I'm really glad you brought that up because in talking to a number of political or judicial experts, they think the Supreme Court will have to rule on this issue.

-The federal courts have been pretty universal that that President Trump over he exceeded his authority in using these wartime and economic emergencies, you know, just to declare everything an emergency is a little dangerous policy because if you do that, you basically have a one.
+The federal courts have been pretty universal that President Trump over his authority in using these wartime and economic emergencies, you know, just to declare everything an emergency is a little dangerous policy because if you do that, you basically have a one-man dictatorship with these executive orders, and there's no limit to how often you can do this.

-You know, as Ben Franklin said, it's a republic if you can keep it, which means representative government.
+And we're not that, you know, as Ben Franklin said, it's a republic if you can keep it, which means representative government.

-And you look at the Constitution, which the founding fathers set up, and we're here in Washington, and you see that we're on Constitutional Avenue, right?
+And you look at the Constitution, which the founding fathers set up, and we're here in Washington, and you see we're on Constitutional Avenue, right?

 Constitution Avenue.